whoisorioki/dashboard/system.md

 -   **State Management**:
     -   **Server State**: **React Query** is the cornerstone of frontend data management.
 It handles all data fetching, caching, background refetching, and synchronization with the backend API.
     -   **Global UI State**: React Context is used for managing global UI state, such as filters (date range, branch) and user settings.
 -   **Data Fetching**: `graphql-request` is used as a lightweight and efficient client for the GraphQL API.
-It is paired with `graphql-codegen` to automatically generate typed hooks and interfaces from the backend schema, ensuring end-to-end type safety.
+It is paired with `graphql-codegen` to automatically generate typed hooks and interfaces from the backend schema, ensuring end-to-end type safety. **All analytics pages use a reusable `DataStateWrapper` for unified loading, error, and empty states.
+Spacing and layout are standardized using Material-UI's `Box` and `Grid`.**
+-   **Filter Propagation:** All filterable components/pages accept and propagate global and local filters in a type-safe manner, matching backend arguments.

 ---